 Most root canal treatments last a lifetime, but in rare cases, a tooth might develop a recurrent infection or other new problems.
 In those situations, you might worry that you’ll lose the tooth.
 Fortunately, Brooklyn City Dental can save your tooth with endodontic retreatment.
-The experienced dental specialists regularly perform advanced treatments to save at-risk teeth at the two offices in the Greenpoint neighborhood of Brooklyn.
+The experienced dental specialists regularly perform advanced treatments to save at-risk teeth at the two offices in the Greenpoint and Williamsburg neighborhoods of Brooklyn.
 Call the New York City office nearest you or use online booking to arrange an appointment.

 Endodontic retreatment is a dental procedure on a tooth that didn't heal correctly or developed new problems after a root canal.
 Issues may develop soon after the root canal but can also take months or years to occur.

 At Brooklyn City Dental, the experienced team performs endodontic retreatment to preserve tooth health and promote healing.

 In some cases, root canals fail because of problems during the procedure, including:

 It's also possible that a new problem develops after your treated tooth heals.
 Such problems can include new tooth decay and infection, crown or filling damage, a loose crown or filling, or tooth fracture.